Why do cyber-criminals often target small to medium businesses? What should SMB’s be doing to better protect themselves?

 With little time needed and by carrying out a few straightforward measures, you can easily cover all levels of security and protect your investment against the most common threats without the extravagant cost to your business.

-Of course, an attack my never happen to you, but cyber-crime is on the rise, and if you are attacked, would you easily recover?
-How many customers might you lose after an attack before you can no longer operate?
+Of course, an attack may never happen to you, but cyber-crime is on the rise, and if you are attacked, would you easily recover?
+Better yet, how many customers might you lose after an attack before you can no longer operate?
 Do you have a business continuity or disaster recovery plan?
-If the answer to these questions keep you up at night it might be time to talk about your network environment with a solution provider.
+If the answer to any of these questions were “no” or “I’m not sure”, it might be time to talk about your network environment with a solution provider.